Tracking timber: scientific and digital innovations promise wood supply chain transparency

 From theory to practice

-In March 2024, Belgian authorities used this ground-breaking new technique to identify 260 tonnes of timber imported into Belgium from Russia illegally.6 Suspecting that Russian timber imports were continuing despite sanctions imposed after Russia’s invasion of Ukraine, Dr Victor Deklerck, scientific director of World Forest ID, led researchers in analysing samples against a sub-set reference library that related to the twelve nations thought the most likely candidates for the wood’s true origin, including samples taken from Russia.
+In March 2024, Belgian authorities used this ground-breaking new technique to identify 260 tonnes of timber imported into Belgium from Russia illegally.6 Suspecting that Russian timber imports were continuing despite sanctions imposed after Russia’s invasion of Ukraine, Dr Victor Deklerck, scientific director of World Forest ID, led researchers in analysing samples against a sub-set reference library that related to the twelve nations thought the most likely candidates for the wood’s true origin.
+Having identified Russia as the region of origin, authorities were then able to trace the supply chain back through Latvia and Estonia, closing down an illegal import route and a lucrative Russian revenue stream.

 Annelies Wynant, spokesperson for the Belgian Federal Public Services of Health, Food Chain Safety and Environment, said: “It’s the first time we’ve identified a source in this way.
 We have different possibilities to seize the wood.
 We can also issue fines against the companies, and we can force them to take the necessary measures to avoid putting illegal timber onto the European market.”